 For an audience gathered to learn about government contracting, one of Natarajan’s most memorable observations concerned execution.

 Many entrepreneurs obsess over winning contracts, securing funding, or landing customers.
-Natarajan argued that the real challenge begins after the contract is signed.
+Dr. Natarajan argued that the real challenge begins after the contract is signed.

-“Winning contracts, I can tell you, is easy,” he said.
-“Delivering projects is not easy.”
+“Winning contracts, I can tell you, is important and hard,” he said.
+“But delivering the projects successfully is harder and not easy.

 Execution, he explained, is particularly critical in an era dominated by emerging technologies such as artificial intelligence, quantum computing, and digital transformation.

-As CEO, Natarajan said his role often involves balancing two equally important constituencies: customers and employees.
+No matter how exciting a technology may be, customers ultimately judge companies by results.
+As CEO, Dr. Natarajan said his role often involves balancing two equally important constituencies: customers and employees.

 That balancing act, he noted, is one of the most difficult leadership challenges in any growing company.